wallarm/product-documentation/docs/latest/about-wallarm-waf/api-discovery.md

         * Personally identifiable information (PII) like full name, passport number or SSN

     * Date and time when parameter information was last updated

+<a name="noise-detection"></a>**Noise detection**

+The API Discovery module bases noise detection on the two major concepts:
+* Endpoint stability - at least five requests must be recorded within 5 minutes from the moment of the first request to the endpoint.
+* Parameter stability - the probability of a parameter occurrence must be greater than 1 percent.

+The API structure will display the endpoints and parameters that exceeded these limits.

+Also, the API Discovery performs filtering of requests relying on the other criteria:
+* Only those requests to which the server responded in the 2xx range are processed.
+* Standard fields such as `Сontent-Type`, `Accept` and alike are discarded.
+* etc.

+For now, in the [postanalytics logs](#api-discovery-debugging), only statistical information is presented, such as the total number of requests, the number of processed and ignored requests, and the number of the "raw" endpoints and parameters before determining their stability.
+Data is grouped by the customer applications.

+**Sample preview**

 Before purchasing the API Discovery subscription plan, you can preview sample data.
 To do so, in the **API Discovery** section, click **Explore in a playground**.